ning-github/rsk/README.md

 #Notes

 1. Write in JSX

+2a. gulp/browserify or webpack

-2. Compile for production with: for .js extension:
+2b.
+OR Compile for production with: for .js extension:
 ```sh
 jsx --watch srcFolderName/ createFolderName/